Sebastien-Moraz/VIR1_Labs/Labo01_EnvironmentSetup.md

 ### IDE Plugin - Docker plugin for IntelliJ

-Lançer Intellij et aller dans File -> Settings -> Plugins -> Marketplace et chercher "Docker" puis installer le plugin.
+Launch Intellij and go to File -> Settings -> Plugins -> Marketplace and search for "Docker", then install the plugin.

 ### Development Kit - JDK